 We still consider a directed graph G = (V, E), where each edge e has a nonnegative cost c_e .

-Let $S = (S_1, S_2, \ldots, S_k)$ be a vector of players' strategies, where $S_i \subset E$ is a set of edges that connect the source/sink pair (s_i, t_i) .
-Let us denote by $L^{-i} = \bigcup{j \neq i} S_j$ the set of edges used by all players except player i; as a consequence, the set $E - L^{-i}$ contains all links that are not used by the set of all players except i.
+Let us consider a vector of players' strategies $S = (S_1, S_2 \dots S_k)$, where $S_i \subset E$ is a set of edges that connect the source-sink pair (s_i, t_i) .
+Let us denote by $S^{-i} = \bigcup{j \neq i} S_j$ the set of edges used by all players except player i; as a consequence, the set $E - S^{-i}$ contains all links that are not used by the set of all players except i.
 Finally, let k_e denote the number of times that edge e lies in the paths chosen by such players (i.e., all players except player i).

 Algorithm 1 allows user i to determine the best response to all other users' strategies.
 The rationale behind such algorithm is very simple: the link weights are set equal to the cost incurred by user i to choose them, according to objective function (1).
+Then, the shortest path corresponds to the choice that minimizes the user's cost, and it represents therefore its best response.
+Note that, if multiple shortest paths exist with the same cost, the player chooses one of them randomly.